ets-berkeley-edu/caliper-js/README.md

 ## Contributing
 We welcome the posting of issues by non IMS Global Learning Consortium members (e.g., feature requests, bug reports, questions, etc.) but we *do not* accept contributions in the form of pull requests from non-members.
-For more information, see [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

 ## Getting started